MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

       - `[RestrictionType <String>]`: appKeyCredentialRestrictionType
     - `[PasswordCredentials <IMicrosoftGraphPasswordCredentialConfiguration[]>]`: Collection of password restrictions settings to be applied to an application or service principal.
       - `[MaxLifetime <TimeSpan?>]`:
       - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
-For existing applications, the enforcement date would be back dated.
-To apply to all applications, enforcement datetime would be null.
+For existing applications, the enforcement date would be backdated.
+To apply to all applications, this date would be null.
       - `[RestrictionType <String>]`: appCredentialRestrictionType

 APPROLES <IMicrosoftGraphAppRole[]>: The collection of roles assigned to the application.
 With app role assignments, these roles can be assigned to users, groups, or service principals associated with other applications.
 Not nullable.
   - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role can be assigned to users and groups (by setting to ['User']), to other application's (by setting to ['Application'], or both (by setting to ['User', 'Application']).
 App roles supporting assignment to other applications' service principals are also known as application permissions.
 The 'Application' value is only supported for app roles defined on application entities.
   - `[Description <String>]`: The description for the app role.
 This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.
   - `[DisplayName <String>]`: Display name for the permission that appears in the app role assignment and consent experiences.
   - `[Id <String>]`: Unique role identifier inside the appRoles collection.
-When creating a new app role, a new Guid identifier must be provided.
+When creating a new app role, a new GUID identifier must be provided.
   - `[IsEnabled <Boolean?>]`: When creating or updating an app role, this must be set to true (which is the default).
 To delete a role, this must first be set to false.
 At that point, in a subsequent call, this role may be removed.
   - `[Origin <String>]`: Specifies if the app role is defined on the application object or on the servicePrincipal entity.
 Must not be included in any POST or PATCH requests.
 Read-only.
   - `[Value <String>]`: Specifies the value to include in the roles claim in ID tokens and access tokens authenticating an assigned user or service principal.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
 May not begin with ..

 BODYPARAMETER <IMicrosoftGraphApplication>: application
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DeletedDateTime <DateTime?>]`:
+  - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
+Always null when the object hasn't been deleted.
   - `[Id <String>]`: Read-only.
   - `[Api <IMicrosoftGraphApiApplication1>]`: apiApplication
     - `[(Any) <Object>]`: This indicates any property can be added to this object.